H3AR7B3A7/EarlyAngularProjects/async/README.md

 They are both an observable and an observer.

 Compared to a Subject, BehaviorSubject takes in an initial value.
 We could also pipe the observable from a subject using the startWith() operator to set an initial value.

+### Merge

+Combination function:

+- Takes a set of streams, subscribes
+- Creates an output stream
+- Emits an item in output-stream whenever an item is emitted from any of the input-streams
+- Completes when all input streams complete

+### Scan

+A transformation operator that accumulates items from a stream

+- Takes in an input stream, subscribes
+- Creates an output stream
+- Items emitted are accumulated as specified by a provided function
+- Intermediate results are emitted to the output stream

+Used for:

+- Totalling amounts
+- Accumulation items into an array

 ---